uccser/cs-field-guide/text/en/curriculum-guides/ncea/level-2/achieved-representing-data.md

 The topic of Data Representation has the following achieved bullet point in achievement standard 2.44, which this guide covers.

-**Achieved**: “describing ways in which different types of data can be represented using bits”
+**Achieved**: "describing ways in which different types of data can be represented using bits"

 As with all externally assessed reports, you should base your explanations around personalised examples.